What do we do?

 Students, faculty, and staff can come to the center for assistance with assignments in all subject areas and disciplines, not just English and Speech.
 We can assist developmental students and Honors students, too.

 What is a visit like?

-A writing coach might begin the session by asking you a series of questions while jotting down your answers on a pad of paper.
-He or she might ask you to begin reading a portion of your paper so you can hear what you've written.
+A writing coach will ask you to begin reading a portion of your paper, so you can hear what you've written.
 Together, both of you will discuss your work as well as choices you have for improving it.
-The coach might ask you to jot down your ideas, or you'll brainstorm together to develop some new ones.
-Our coaches offer many strategies and solutions, whether you are just getting started or are polishing your final draft.

 A reading coach might begin the session by asking you to read to determine the level of assistance you require.
 Then, you will work together to develop personalized strategies for improving your reading speed, accuracy, and overall comprehension.
 You will work together to complete exercises that will improve this important skill.